akashpawar6474/DSA-/README.md

 185. Reshape the Matrix => very simple simulation based problem
 186. Find original Array from given Prefix Sum Array => VVIMP basic question not on leetcode on gfg
 187. Maximum Points You Can Obtain from Cards => max sum of k elements from both ends circular sliding window problem VVVIMP
-188. Beggars Outside Temple => range queries to update donations VIMP prfix sum problem
+188. Beggars Outside Temple (sp) => range queries to update donations VIMP prfix sum problem
-189. Maximum Sum Square SubMatrix => VIMP prefix sum matrix problem where top left is fixed and diff is given from top left to bottom right
+189. Maximum Sum Square SubMatrix (sp) => VIMP prefix sum matrix problem where top left is fixed and diff is given from top left to bottom right
-190.
+190. Minimum swaps required to bring all elements less than or equal to k together(sp) => this is classic observation based two pointer and sliding window problem VVVIMP
+191.